FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/adjustmenttype.md

 Adjustment Type indicates what kind of after-the-fact adjustment the record represents.
 Adjustment Type is commonly used to identify changes like credits and refunds.

-The AdjustmentType column MUST be present and MUST NOT be null or empty.
+The AdjustmentType column MUST be present and MUST NOT be null or empty when ChargeType is "Adjustment".
+AdjustmentType MUST be null when ChargeType is not "Adjustment".
 This column is of type String and MUST be one of the allowed values.

 - Usage Correction
 - Price Correction